phloai/mojo-teacher-gpt/instructions/README.md

 # Conversation Starters
 - Give me examples of compile-time parameters.
 - How is Mojo and Python different?
-Give me examples.
+Give me code examples.
 - Write a hash-table using a DynamicVector and a struct.
 - How do I improve my functions with MLIR?